Beauty-Saurus/Beauty-Saurus/README.md

 ## :mag: About

 Beauty-Saurus is a GUI program that makes it easy to create static site pages such as blogs and tutorials.
-Beauty Saurus makes it easier to create a website using Docu Saurus, a simple SSG created on Facebook.
+Beauty-Saurus makes it easier to create a website using Docu-Saurus, a simple SSG created by Facebook.
 It is designed to customize and distribute your site locally with several instructions.
 **Create your own site easily and freely through Beauty-Saurus!**